-When the PAS reassessment determines the customer Then Is medically ineligible The customer's ALTCS eligibility is discontinued and the customer is screened for other Medicaid eligibility.
+When the PAS reassessment determines the customer Then , , The customer's ALTCS eligibility is discontinued and the customer is screened for other Medicaid eligibility.
 Has improved medically or functionally and is no longer at risk of institutionalization at a nursing facility (NF) or intermediate care facility (ICF), but requires a lower level of long term care

-Term Definition Preadmission Screening (PAS) PAS is ALTCS' method of determining whether a customer is medically eligible for the ALTCS program.
+Term Definition PAS is ALTCS' method of determining whether a customer is medically eligible for the ALTCS program.
 The PAS process also is used to determine disability for customers under age 65 who have not been determined to have a disability or blindness by DDSA.